 - Blood in the urine (haematuria) and/or pus in the urine (pyuria)

 Vesicoureteral reflux is most commonly first suspected in infancy with the occurrence of repeated urinary tract infections.
-Most children who experience urinary tract infections have a normal urinary tract.
+Most children who experience UTIs have a normal urinary tract.
 However up to 30% of them have some degree of urinary reflux.
-Children who experience repeated urinary tract infections should be investigated for vesicoureteral reflux.
+Children who experience repeated UTIs should be investigated for vesicoureteral reflux.
 As the condition can run in families, there is a chance that a child’s siblings may also be affected by vesicoureteral reflux.
 It may be suggested that they are screened to rule this out.
 Common investigations used to diagnose vesicoureteral reflux and assess for kidney damage include:

 The bladder and kidneys are scanned to survey the anatomy and assess for any irregularities.

 A small tube (catheter) is put into the child’s bladder and a radio-opaque (visible on x-ray) liquid is passed into the bladder.
 X-rays are taken as the bladder fills and as the child urinates.

 Pictures of the kidneys are taken with a specialised scanner following the injection of a weak radioactive solution (radioisotope) into the bloodstream via a drip in the hand or arm.
 The pictures taken by the scanner can assess kidney size, position and function and check for scarring of the kidneys as the result of repeated UTI’s.

 UTIs require prompt treatment with antibiotics to prevent infection developing in the kidneys.
 In children who have recurrent UTIs, prophylactic (preventative) antibiotics may be recommended to prevent UTIs from developing, and hence prevent damage to the kidneys.
 Again, the health and growth of the kidneys will be regularly assessed with ultrasound scans.